 Observations and critical evaluation and reflection of an individual child's or group of children's learning and development provide direction for future learning programs.
 This supports and promotes all children's learning, development and wellbeing.
-For example, on one occasion during outside play the educator observed some children who were playing with a ball and demonstrating well developed kicking skills.
-After speaking with the families who shared the children's home experience, soccer goals were provided to support the children's interest and further develop their skills.
+For example, on one occasion during indoor play, an educator observed a child exclaiming "I got one!" she approached and asked him what he got and explained "I got a fish".
+After a discussion with family, they informed the educators that they had been fishing on the weekend.
+To follow on from this observation the child's interests were extended and a fishing experience was set up to increase his knowledge of fish through technical language.

 Responses to children are adapted to meet the unique personality or learning style of a child and extend all children's interests, ideas and thoughts.
 Educators use a range of teaching strategies and provide relevant equipment, tools, materials and support that promote individual and group goals identified in the learning program.
-Early in the year it was identified by an educator that a child had difficulty holding and using scissors.
-To allow the child to experience success and encourage perseverance and continued participation in similar activities the type of scissors was changed and the choice of cutting materials was adapted to suit his ability.
-Opportunities were planned where he was able to develop his skill in unstructured play situations as well as structured activities allowing him to achieve success alongside other children.
-The child is now able to use regular scissors without support and shows pride in his skill.
+Since the re commencement of face to face learning, a child had an interest in cutting paper.
+To allow the child to experience success and encourage perseverance and continued participation in similar activities the children's interests were followed and cutting activities incorporated into the program.
+Planning structured cutting activities gave the educators an opportunity to observe the children's fine motor skill development and led to some more interest in using scissors which fostered a disposition for perseverance in an activity a child initially found challenging.

 Educators engage with children by listening, showing interest and asking open ended questions to encourage thinking and conversation.
-Questioning prompts are displayed for educators around the room and are used to promote purposeful conversations with children.
-Learning intentions are displayed for a variety of play experiences, supporting the collaboration with children taking into account a child's ability, strengths and encourages children to extend and challenge themselves.
+Open ended questions are used to promote purposeful conversations with children.